Montrezl Harrell: Gigantes de Carolina (2025)

-On May 15, 2025, Harrell signed with Gigantes de Carolina of the Baloncesto Superior Nacional for the rest of the 2025 season.
+On May 15, 2025, Harrell signed with Gigantes de Carolina of the Baloncesto Superior Nacional (BSN) for the rest of the 2025 season.
 In eight games, he averaged 14.3 points, 6.0 rebounds and 1.4 assists per game.

+Atléticos de San Germán (2026)

+On January 2, 2026, Harrell signed with Atléticos de San Germán for the 2026 BSN season.
+He participated in the 2026 BSN All-Star Game as a starter.
+In a June 2026 game against Capitanes de Arecibo, he recorded 32 points and 14 rebounds and had the game-winning basket.

+On July 9, 2026, Harrell was suspended by the BSN until January 2027 due to a failed drug testing process stretching back to his time with the Adelaide 36ers.
+He was subsequently released by Atléticos de San Germán ahead of the Puerto Rican playoffs.
+The suspension stemmed from Harrell's failure to complete an out-of-competition drug test while playing for the 36ers on January 29, 2025.
+While Harrell did not test positive for any performance-enhancing substances, the failure to complete the testing process resulted in a sanction.

 National team career

 In 2012, Harrell was a member of the United States team at the FIBA Americas Under-18 Championship that won Gold in São Sebastião do Paraíso, Brazil.